International UAS exam, autumn 2023

 The identification process consists of two phases:

 1. Before the first phase written exam, you have to complete a pre-identification process within an indicated time limit.
-You will receive an invitation to the pre-identification to the email address given in your application form on 9 October 2023 at the latest and the pre-identification process has to be completed on 11 October 2023 at the latest.
+You will receive an invitation to the pre-identification to the email address given in your application form on 11 October 2023 at the latest and the pre-identification process has to be completed on 13 October 2023 at 15:00 Finnish time (UTC/GMT+3) at the latest (please note that a new invitation email was sent on October 11, and the pre-identification process deadline has been extended).
+The email will be sent only once so please make sure that you have space in your inbox.
+If necessary, also check your spam and other folders.

 The pre-identification process consists of identification by the Candour ID mobile application and registration to the Smowl proctoring software.
 In order to successfully pass the pre-identification process, the information you provide in both phases of the pre-identification process must match.